Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

     - **By checking this box I acknowledge that I have read and understood all the terms below**: select the checkbox.

 3. Select **Review + create** and **Create**.
-4. Wait for deployment to complete, and then view the deployment details.
+4. Wait for the deployment to complete.
+Once the deployment is successful, click on **Go to resources** to view the deployment details.
-5. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
-You will need the endpoint and one of the keys from this page in the next procedure.
+5. In the left navigation pane, under the **Resource Management** section, choose **Keys and Endpoint**.
+Make sure to note down the Keys and Endpoint values in notepad.
+You'll require the endpoint and one of the keys from this page for the subsequent procedure.

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.